nicolasparada/blog/content/posts/go-messenger-oauth.md

 The other enviroment variables we use are:

 - `PORT`: The port in which the server runs.
-It fallbacks to `3000`.
+Defaults to `3000`.
 - `ORIGIN`: Your domain.
-It fallbacks to `http://localhost:3000/`.
+Defaults to `http://localhost:3000/`.
 The port can also be extracted from this.
 - `DATABASE_URL`: The Cockroach address.
-It fallbacks to `postgresql://root@127.0.0.1:26257/messenger?sslmode=disable`.
+Defaults to `postgresql://root@127.0.0.1:26257/messenger?sslmode=disable`.
 - `HASH_KEY`: Key to sign cookies.
 Yeah, we'll use signed cookies for security.
 - `JWT_KEY`: Key to sign JSON web tokens.

 Because they have default values, your don't need to write them on the `.env` file.

 After reading the configuration and connecting to the database, we create an OAuth config.
-We use the origin to build the callback URL (this is the same we registered on the github page).
+We use the origin to build the callback URL (the same we registered on the github page).
 And we set the scope to "read:user".
-This give us permission to read the public user info.
+This will give us permission to read the public user info.
 That's because we just need his username and avatar.
 Then we initialize the cookie and JWT signers.
 Define some endpoints and start the server.

 Lets implement those HTTP handlers then.